 When your driving is a major part of what you do for your living then you may have to get adequate commercial insurance protection.
 Most personal insurance automobile policies may deny a claim if you were driving your vehicle for a commercial purpose.
 Commercial auto policies may cover you while driving for a business purpose as an independent contractor or fleet owner.
 If you drive for a company then they may have a commercial policy for their fleet.
 A fleet policy is a better option for large businesses with several vehicles in terms of convenience and pricing.
 So, advanced & professional drivers may need to get coverage beyond the scope of a personal auto policy.

 Commercial auto policies for a fleet of vehicles rates may depend on the driver records of employees who drive those vehicles.
 If their driving record is not up to the mark and has violations then you may pay higher rates.
 So, it is always a wise idea to do a background check on the employees you hire to drive your vehicles.
-Mostly vehicles used for farming and construction business may cost least to insure.
+Most vehicles used for farming and construction business may cost the least to insure.
 Passenger transportation vehicles and small delivery vehicles may cost a bit more to insure.
-Heavy duty trucks for hauling cargo may cost the most for insurance especially if they haul over 10000 lbs loads.
+Heavy-duty trucks for hauling cargo may cost the most for insurance especially if they haul over 10000 lbs loads.

 What Type Of Insurance do You Need For Business?

-When you are a professional driver then you may need a commercial auto insurance to adequately cover all your needs.
-It may be a bit more expensive than personal auto policy since there is more risk of insurability.
-As a professional driver, you may spend more time driving and could be on the road rather than simple commuting.
+When you are a professional driver then you may need commercial auto insurance to adequately cover all your needs.
+It may be a bit more expensive than a personal auto policy since there is more risk of insurability.
+As a professional driver, you may spend more time driving and could be on the road rather than simply commuting.
 You may drive more frequently under busy traffic conditions and this increases the chance of a collision.
 The more exposure that you have on the roads, the greater is the likelihood of an accident as per your insurer.
-This is the reason when they calculate higher premiums for commercial auto insurance.
+This is the reason they calculate higher premiums for commercial auto insurance.

 The insurance companies also factor in the cost of cargo or stock that you carry in your vehicle and the value of your vehicle itself.
 You may drive a special vehicle as per your business needs and this would be more expensive.
 These vehicles may have a higher cost of repair, maintenance, and replacement; an example is a refrigerated truck.
 If you transport passengers too then your liability risk is increased manifold that would reflect in your higher premiums too.
 When your business grows and your need for vehicles and drivers increases, it is best to change your coverage too.
-If you are underinsured then when one of your vehicles are in a collision then you may have a big problem to deal with.
+If you are underinsured then when one of your vehicles is in a collision then you may have a big problem to deal with.

 Who Needs Commercial Auto Insurance?

 If you drive a vehicle or have drivers for a fleet of vehicles then you may need commercial auto insurance.
-When you have a personal auto policy, you may not claim for any damages to your vehicle while using it for commercial purposes.
+When you have a personal auto policy, you may not claim any damages to your vehicle while using it for commercial purposes.
 The various types of business use for a professional driver may be as follows: